-All annual data is as of December 31.
+All annual data is as of December 31, unless otherwise notes.
 Also, "coverage" reflects the latest year's percentage.
 Note that although J-REIT regulations prevent Nippon Prologis REIT, Inc. (NPR) from hiring employee-level members, this description applies to all members of the Prologis Group, including Prologis REIT Management K.K.
 (PLDRM).
+We may update past data to reflect more accurate reporting.